Innehållsförteckning

 Scaling content creation is easier than you think.
 With the right content marketing platform, you can facilitate workflows that drastically reduce the amount of time it takes to create content, easily collaborate on ideation and strategy, publish with ease, and even leverage AI for content creation.

-Challenge 3: Data management and privacy
+Challenge 3: Managing data and privacy concerns

-You need to be super transparent about how and what data you’re collecting from your customers can be ensured of data privacy.
+On top of that, you need to be super transparent about how and what data you’re collecting from your customers can be ensured of data privacy.
 Even though 78% of consumers cite they are likely to engage with a personalized offer tailored to their interests, 77% of consumers also cited that data privacy policies are important to maintaining brand loyalty.
 It’s important to strike a delicate balance that respects boundaries.

 Be sure to offer them ways to opt out of data capture, not only for the sake of customer loyalty, but also so you don’t get walloped with massive fines.